Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 After that, the plugin will scan every media on your site and show you its issues.

-Media Cleaner will list all the media that’s not in use on your site.
-That is images that you haven’t used in your blog posts, content, or widget areas.
+Media Cleaner lists all media that are not in use on your site.
+Those are images that you haven’t used in your blog posts, content, or widget areas.

-These are images that are taking up precious space in your server, so it’s better to delete them.
+These images are taking up precious space on your server, so it’s better to delete them.
 To do that, select the files you want to remove and click Delete.

 This will move the selected images to the trash.